logo dark logo light logo

 Trailing jade is a compact indoor hanging plant with small round leaves and thin stems that trail gracefully down the side of a hanging pot.
 Native to South America rain forests, trailing jade is found trailing through rotten logs and weaving around rock crevices.

 Trailing jade thrives in warm indoor locations and filtered light.
-The leaves are thick, succulent, similar to its peperomia cousins.
+The leaves are thick and succulent, similar to its peperomia cousins.

-Water the plant when the top layer of soil is dry.
-Trailing jade works well when if you prefer a neat and compact hanging plant for a small space.
+Water it when the top layer of soil is dry.
+Trailing jade works well if you prefer a neat and compact hanging plant for a small space.

 How can I make a hanging planter?